SGhuman123/Data-Science-Portfolio/Udemy TensorFlow Developer Certificate Bootcamp/Section 9 Skimlit NLP Project/README.md

 * [`tf.keras.callbacks.ModelCheckpoint`](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ModelCheckpoint) to save the model's best weights only.
 * [`tf.keras.callbacks.EarlyStopping`](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/EarlyStopping) to stop the model from training once the validation loss has stopped improving for ~3 epochs.

-2. Checkout the [Keras guide on using pretrained GloVe embeddings](https://keras.io/examples/nlppretrained_word_embeddings/).
+2. Check out the [Keras guide on using pre-trained GloVe embeddings](https://keras.io/examples/nlppretrained_word_embeddings/).
 Can you get this working with one of our models?
 * Hint: You'll want to incorporate it with a custom token [Embedding](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Embedding) layer.
 * It's up to you whether or not you fine-tune the GloVe embeddings or leave them frozen.

-3. Try replacing the TensorFlow Hub Universal Sentence Encoder pretrained embedding for the [TensorFlow Hub BERT PubMed expert](https://tfhub.dev/google/experts/bert/pubmed/2) (a language model pretrained on PubMed texts) pretrained embedding.
+3. Try replacing the TensorFlow Hub Universal Sentence Encoder pre-trained embedding for the [TensorFlow Hub BERT PubMed expert](https://tfhub.dev/google/experts/bert/pubmed/2) (a language model pre-trained on PubMed texts) pre-trained embedding.
 Does this effect results?
-* Note: Using the BERT PubMed expert pretrained embedding requires an extra preprocessing step for sequences (as detailed in the [TensorFlow Hub guide](https://tfhub.dev/google/experts/bert/pubmed/2)).
+* Note: Using the BERT PubMed expert pre-trained embedding requires an extra preprocessing step for sequences (as detailed in the [TensorFlow Hub guide](https://tfhub.dev/google/experts/bert/pubmed/2)).
 * Does the BERT model beat the results mentioned in this paper? https://arxiv.org/pdf/1710.06071.pdf

 4. What happens if you were to merge our `line_number` and `total_lines` features for each sequence?
 For example, created a `X_of_Y` feature instead?
-Does this effect model performance?
+Does this affect model performance?
 * Another example: `line_number=1` and `total_lines=11` turns into `line_of_X=1_of_11`.

 5. Write a function (or series of functions) to take a sample abstract string, preprocess it (in the same way our model has been trained), make a prediction on each sequence in the abstract and return the abstract in the format: